iconify/iconify/packages/ember/readme.md

 ## Full documentation

-For extended documentation visit [Iconify for Vue documentation](https://docs.iconify.design/icon-components/ember/).
+For extended documentation visit [Iconify for Ember documentation](https://docs.iconify.design/icon-components/ember/).

 ## License

-Vue component is released with MIT license.
+Ember component is released with MIT license.

 © 2021 Iconify OÜ

-See [Iconify icon sets page](https://iconify.design/icon-sets/) for list of collections and their licenses.
+See [Iconify icon sets page](https://icon-sets.iconify.design/) for list of collections and their licenses.